Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (3) With respect to a firearm whose title is

-transferred to the Department of State Police under this subsection (e), the Department of State Police may:
+transferred to the Illinois State Police under this subsection (e), the Illinois State Police may:

 (i) retain the firearm for use by the crime